permguard/permguard/site/content/docs/concepts/permissions/schemas.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-In `PermGuard`, multiple repositories can be created, and each of them has a single **schema**.
+In `Permguard`, multiple repositories can be created, and each of them has a single **schema**.
 This provides a structured method for modelling the authorization model.

 {{< callout context="note" icon="info-circle" >}}
 In the context of the [MagicFarmacia sample](/docs/overview/adoption-through-example#integration-use-case-pharmacy-branch-management), , the schema primarily represents two domains: the `platform` tenant, which serves as the master tenant capable of managing all branches, and the `pharmacy branch` tenant.

-The platform implements features to create a new tenant for each branch, which can be accomplished using the internal PermGuard API.
+The platform implements features to create a new tenant for each branch, which can be accomplished using the internal Permguard API.
 {{< /callout >}}

 ## Schema